austin-r-brown/airbnextdoor/README.md

 - Copy the part of the URL after the `airbnb.com/rooms/` and before the first question mark. (`www.airbnb.com/rooms/{THIS IS THE LISTING ID}?...`)

-### MONTHS
-This number determines how many months from today's date that will be checked for booked dates.
-Depending on the listing, dates may be blocked off after a certain number of months in the future.
-Since it is specific to the listing and I haven't yet found a good way to determine this number, you may have to just manually check to see how many months in advance your desired Airbnb listing allows you to book.
-Otherwise, if the dates are blocked off and the app is checking those dates, it will register as a booking that keeps getting longer every day.

-### INTERVAL_MINS
-This number determines how many minutes the app will wait between each time it checks for new bookings.

 ### SEND_FROM_EMAIL
 The email address you would like the emails to appear to have been sent from.